Skip to main content

 Give Ona context

-• Add a todo item to review and simplify your code
+TODOsSteer the plan at any point: Add a todo item to review and simplify your code

 Plan before building

-For substantial changes that span multiple components, the explore-plan-build workflow works well.
+For substantial changes that span multiple components, the explore-plan-build workflow works well:

-2. Plan: With context established, design the change.
-For example: “We need to add audit logs to every login attempt.
+2. Plan: Design the change.
+“We need to add audit logs to every login attempt.
 Ensure this doesn’t impact failure rates and maintains compatibility with all SSO providers.
-Design a change that achieves this.
-A particularly effective pattern is asking Ona to write the design to a markdown file, then iterating on it in VS Code.
-Whenever you update the file, tell Ona explicitly to incorporate your changes.
-This creates a collaborative design loop where you maintain control while using Ona’s capabilities.
+Design a change that achieves this.”

 Teach agents your codebase